-The Computer Information Systems Computer Support Specialist College Certificate program is designed to provide a solid foundation in the fundamental skills that are generally required to analyze system requirements and design solutions or, to support and manage the application of technology resources.
+The Computer Information Systems Computer Support Specialist Short-Term Certificate program is designed to provide a solid foundation in the fundamental skills that are generally required to analyze system requirements and design solutions, and or support and manage the application of technology resources.
 Degree concentrations include core courses of information systems fundamentals, database systems, networking, web systems and software development.